Saffron (color)

 Saffron is a shade of yellow or orange, the colour of the tip of the saffron crocus thread, from which the spice saffron is derived.
 The hue of the spice saffron is primarily due to the carotenoid chemical crocin.

 Etymology

 The word saffron ultimately derives (via Arabic) from the Middle Iranian ja'far-.
 The name was used for the saffron spice in Middle English from c.
 1200.
 As a colour name, it dates to the late 14th century.

 Deep saffron approximates the colour of India saffron (also known as bhagwa or kesari).

-In Rajasthani, this colour is called kay-ser-ia.
+In Rajasthani, this colour is called kesariya.
 The word derives its name from kesar, the Hindustani name for saffron, an important crop in Kashmir.
+In Kashmir it is popularly known as Kong posh.